esp8266/Arduino/doc/faq/readme.rst

 ~~~~~~~~~~~~~~~~~~~~~

 WPS is disabled by default, this offers an extra 4KB in ram/heap.
 To enable
-WPS, use this boards generator option:
+WPS (and loose 4KB of useable ram), use this boards generator option:

 ``./tools/boards.txt.py --allowWPS --allgen``